harshal2802/ProcessNewYorkTimesCOVID19Data/README.md

      in cases field.
    - deaths: Remove all the records which do not have any/NaN values in deaths field. <br>
-2. typecast_columns: Function to typecast "date" as datetime, "cases" as float and "deaths" as float<br>

 <!-- preprocess_population_df -->